PeerConnect/peer-connect/README.md

 ### Video
 `PeerConnect` uses WebTorrent and torrenting protocols for video P2P transfers.
 By utilizing the server as a webseed for videos, as more and more individuals visit the site, video streams will get progressively stronger and rely less on the initial webseed hosted on the server.
 ## Usage
+Using PeerConnect requires a script on the client end and initiation on the server.
 ### Setup
 #### Client
 If using a file bundler e.g. (browserify), you can require it in.